Reflections of clouds and trees with fall colour on a lake.

 Selkirk Provincial Park

-Under 25 kilometres east of Port Dover, Selkirk Provincial Park is the perfect spot for an autumn day trip.
-Follow the gentle 1.5 kilometre Wheeler’s Walk Trail along a boardwalk crossing marsh wetland and through forested sections bursting in fall colour.
-Or try out paddling on Spring Creek, kayaks and safety gear are available for rent.
+Follow the gentle 1.5-kilometre Wheeler’s Walk Trail along a boardwalk crossing marsh wetland and through forested sections bursting with fall colour.
+Or go paddling on Spring Creek.
+Kayaks and safety gear are available for rent.
 Four designated campground areas provide car camping opportunities.

 Location: 151 Wheeler’s Sideroad, Rural Road #1, Selkirk